Boyos999/Boyos-Tes3mp-Scripts/README.md

 # Enchant Tweaks
 Adjust player made constant effect enchantments that have a magnitude range to always take the max, average, or min magnitude

+# TR Summons
+Workaround script for new Tamriel Rebuilt summon spells that are otherwise MWSE-only